DanielBandarica02/SOC-HomeLab/docs/phase2-wazuh.md

 # Phase 2 — Wazuh Deployment

 ## Overview

 Wazuh was deployed as the EDR solution for the lab, providing endpoint visibility, log collection, and real-time alert generation.
-The deployment consists of three components running on the Wazuh Manager VM, and an agent installed on the target machine.
+The deployment consists of three components running on the Wazuh Manager VM, and an agent installed on the Ubuntu Desktop target.
+Additional agents for Windows endpoints are deployed in Phase 5.

 ---

 ## Environment

 | Component | Version | Host |
 |-----------|---------|------|
 | Wazuh Manager | 4.14.5 | Ubuntu Server 24.04 — 192.168.10.30 |
 | Wazuh Indexer | 4.14.5 | Ubuntu Server 24.04 — 192.168.10.30 |
 | Wazuh Dashboard | 4.14.5 | Ubuntu Server 24.04 — 192.168.10.30 |
 | Wazuh Agent | 4.14.5 | Ubuntu Desktop 24.04 — 192.168.10.20 |

+> Windows Server 2022 and Windows 10/11 agents are enrolled in [Phase 5 — Sysmon Deployment](phase5-sysmon.md).

 ---

 ## Architecture

 ```
 Ubuntu Desktop 24.04 (192.168.10.20)
         │  Wazuh Agent